alihabibidev/alihabibidev/README.md

 # 💫 About Me:
-Passionate about web development and coding enthusiast.
+My name is Ali Habibi ,Passionate about web development and coding enthusiast.
 Eager to collaborate on innovative projects.
 Let's create something amazing together! 🚀

 ## 🌐 Socials: